 You will develop your own personal vocabulary in hot forged metal by exploring and challenging the material and process.
 New and innovative ideas will be generated through critically reviewing personal research sources and an immersion in making work.
 A developing technical virtuosity in hot forging and metalworking technique will be central to resolving your quality designs into professionally produced and highly individual final outcomes.

-The programme is well-recognised nationally and internationally and is uniquely placed to be at the forefront of contemporary forged metalwork practice.
+The BA (Hons) Artist Blacksmithing programme at Hereford College of Arts is recognised world wide and is uniquely placed to be at the forefront of contemporary forged metalwork practice.

 These studies are entirely focused around the students’ course area, providing a solid grounding in subject history and in critical ways of thinking about creative practice.
 The Critical Studies programme enables students to set their own work in a wider context, and also helps them develop a better understanding of how creative work can be interpreted and assessed.
 Click here for more details